Mohamed Thameur Chaibi: Career and research

 Chaibi was the Head of the Department of Rural Engineering at the National Research Institute for Agricultural Engineering, Water and Forestry (INRGREF).
 He was a GIZ Senior advisor for the Pan African University Institute of Water and Energy Sciences, and a senior expert in S&T at the African Union Commission.
 He is currently a professor and a director of research at the INRGREF and a member of the editorial board of Resources and Environment.
 Chaibi served in various capacities as an associate member of the Environmental Security panel under the NATO Science for Peace and Security and the European Commission Frameworks Programs.

 Chaibi research focuses on solar thermal processes, solar desalination, energy systems analysis, climate technologies, and water resources engineering.

 Awards and honours

-Chaibi was elected a Fellow of the African Academy of Sciences (FAAS) in 2006, a Fellow o The World Academy of Sciences (FTWAS) in 2009, and a Fellow of the Islamic World Academy of Sciences (FIAS) in 2016.
+Chaibi was elected a Fellow of the African Academy of Sciences (FAAS) in 2006, a Fellow of The World Academy of Sciences (FTWAS) in 2009, and a Fellow of the Islamic World Academy of Sciences (FIAS) in 2016.
 He was a member of the Governing Council of the African Academy of Sciences (North Africa Region) in 2010.